 How to Become an Actor

-Though there are no formal education requirements, actors main gain some formal training or education.
-Students take college courses in filmmaking or drama and may take music or dance to further their talents.
+Though there are no formal education requirements, actors may also gain experience through formal training or education.
+Actors can take college courses in filmmaking or drama and may take music or dance to further their talents.
 State colleges, universities, community colleges, acting conservatories, and private film classes usually offer these courses.
 Actors may also gain preparation through theater arts programs or theater companies.

-No matter what age you are, there are many local community theaters that look to the community to act in their plays.
-You may audition and start out with minor roles and work up to lead roles as you become more seasoned.
+Outside of formal education to gain experience, you can also look into your local community theater and audition to start out with minor roles and work up to lead roles as you become more seasoned.
 If you have yet to graduate high school, you can take part in your drama club, audition for school plays, join a debate team, or take public speaking.
 This can help you gain confidence in performing in front of an audience.
 Acting skills can take numerous years of training and many start at an early age to develop these skills.
 Some actors even choose to earn a bachelor’s degree in drama or related fine arts program to enhance their abilities and credentials.
-According to O*NET OnLine, over 20% of actors surveyed held a bachelor’s degree.

-Your next step to becoming an actor is to audition for acting parts.
-This could include roles in commercials, TV series, or movies.
-Other types of jobs actors can also audition for are those in the live entertainment industry – such as actors who work in a show on a cruise ship or amusement park.
+Next, you’ll want to build a portfolio in order to stand out as an actor.
+This includes headshots, which are high-quality photos of your face, and a resume listing your acting credits, training, and special skills like singing or dancing.
+Other types of jobs actors can also audition for include those in the live entertainment industry – such as actors who work in a show on a cruise ship or amusement park.

 Job Description of an Actor